 Low FODMAP creamy mashed potato with homemade gravy is my idea of the perfect comfort food.
-I love how the mashed potato just melts in your mouth and the homemade gravy makes it super tasty.
+I love how the mashed potato just melts in your mouth and the homemade gravy makes this a super tasty low FODMAP recipe.

 Check that the cornflour (corn starch) is made from maize and not wheat.

 Garlic infused oil is found in the oil section of your local supermarket.
 It should be clear with no floating bits of garlic.
 You can also make garlic infused oil at home by frying garlic cloves in cooking oil, until they are golden and fragrant (then remove the garlic before you continue cooking your meal).
 This is a low FODMAP way to capture the garlic flavour as the fructans can't leach into the oil.

 Monash University have tested Worcestershire sauce and it is low FODMAP, despite containing small amounts of onion and garlic.
 The sauce is low FODMAP because the onion and garlic are fermented during the manufacturing process which reduces the FODMAP levels.
 If you are vegan then choose a Worcestershire sauce that does not contain animal products.

 If possible choose a chicken or vegetable boullion powder that is FODMAP approved.
 We used Massel Stock Powder Chicken Style which is tested and approved by Monash FODMAP.
 If your product hasn't been tested, then choose a stock powder that doesn't include onion or garlic powder.